Office Hours: T/Tr: 9am-9:30am ; 11am-12pm

 - Public History; Museums; Media; Digital; European History

 I have been involved in Public History and contributed to the rise of the International Public History movement.
-I am a Board member of the International Federation for Public History.
+I am the President of the International Federation for Public History.

 I have published on Irish history, museums and collections, memory studies, and public history.
 I wrote the first single-authored textbook on Public History.
 Public History.
 A Textbook of Practice is the ideal companion for introduction to Public History courses.

 I also wrote in French, Spanish, Italian, and English on various aspects of the internationalization of public history.
 See here for more details.